-Whereas "damage to the interpalpebral ocular surface" was a defining feature of DED in the 1995 Report of the NEI/Industry Workshop, 189 one notable distinction of the 2007 TFOS DEWS report was the qualification of "potential damage to the ocular surface" in DED.
-66 Nonetheless, it is common practice to assess ocular surface damage by grading staining by fluorescein dye, lissamine green or (to a lesser extent) rose bengal.
+Whereas "damage to the interpalpebral ocular surface" was a defining feature of DED in the 1995 Report of the NEI/Industry Workshop, one notable distinction of the 2007 TFOS DEWS report was the qualification of "potential damage to the ocular surface" in DED.
+Nonetheless, it is common practice to assess ocular surface damage by grading staining by fluorescein dye, lissamine green or (to a lesser extent) rose bengal.

 Fluorescein was described in 1882 by Pflüger for evaluating the corneal & conjunctival abrasions in rabbits, and its first clinical use is attributed to Fromm & Groenouw in 1891.
 Today, fluorescein is the most widely used diagnostic dye by eye care practitioners, and the longstanding belief is that fluorescein highlights defects in the corneal and conjunctival epithelium by specifically entering damaged cells.
 However, in a recent critical review of the literature, alternative cellular mechanisms that may cause corneal fluorescence were examined, beyond the previously suggested surface pooling, such as cellular uptake, and ingress around cells due to disruption of cell-cell junctions.
 Thus, a better understanding of the mechanisms of fluorescein staining may alter the interpretation of this diagnostic method.
-In a recent review, Bron and colleagues (Bron et al., 2015) noted a proportion of normal corneas show sparse, scattered time-dependent, punctate fluorescein uptake, which, they hypothesise is due to a graded loss of the glycocalyx barrier, permitting transcellular entry into pre-shed cells.
-The minimal or absent epithelial damage noted in short break-up time dry eye in symptomatic office workers who use visual display units suggests that corneal staining may onset relatively late in the development of dry eye disease (Yokoi et al., 2015).
+In a recent review, Bron and colleagues noted that a proportion of normal corneas show sparse, scattered time-dependent, punctate fluorescein uptake, which they hypothesize is due to a graded loss of the glycocalyx barrier, permitting transcellular entry into pre-shed cells.
+The minimal or absent epithelial damage noted in short break-up time dry eye in symptomatic office workers who use visual display units suggests that corneal staining may onset relatively late in the development of DED.